svo/accept-new-job-guidance/README.md

 ## Updating Values

-Change the weightings of what you care about be changing the order of the weightings (index order is used and normalised to weight what you care about):
+Change the weightings of what you care about by updating the order of the `weightings` (the index order is used and normalised and added to the value in the data):

   https://github.com/svo/accept-new-job-guidance/blob/main/index.html#L69

-Change values by updating the data here:
+Change values by updating the `data` here (assumes values between 1 and 5):

   https://github.com/svo/accept-new-job-guidance/blob/main/index.html#L95